 East Central Technical College

-East Central Technical College (formerly Ben Hill-Irwin Technical Institute and East Central Technical Institute) was established in 1966.
-Ben Hill-Irwin Technical Institute, occupying three buildings with large vocational-technical labs and a small administration area, officially opened its doors to the first full-time student body of approximately 200 on September 21, 1970.
+East Central Technical College (formerly Ben Hill-Irwin Area Vocational-Technical School and East Central Technical Institute) was established in 1966.
+Ben Hill-Irwin Area Vocational-Technical School, occupying three buildings with large vocational-technical labs and a small administration area, officially opened its doors to the first full-time student body of approximately 200 on September 21, 1970.
 The first full-time graduates received their diplomas on September 15, 1971.

 During the next 30 years, East Central Technical College underwent enormous transformation and growth.
 On June 10, 1977, Ben Hill-Irwin Tech held groundbreaking ceremonies for a new $600,000 expansion to house new programs.
 The Charles Harris Learning Center, which consists of an auditorium, classrooms, and office space, opened in 1994.
 A short time later in 1995, the Board of Regents deeded land, originally part of South Georgia College, to the Department of Technical and Adult Education (DTAE) for the Coffee County Campus.